-SEWRPC staff also worked with the Wisconsin Economic Development Corporation (WEDC) during 2012 and 2013 to provide training and economic data to county and local governments.
-WEDC has provided funding for all regional planning commissions in the State to access Economic Modeling Specialist International (EMSI) Analyst software.
-EMSI Analyst is a web-based economic development tool that includes extensive industry, occupation, and workforce data, and is used in business and industry analysis and attraction.
+SEWRPC staff also worked with the Wisconsin Economic Development Corporation (WEDC) beginning in 2013 to provide economic data to county and local governments.
+WEDC provided funding for all regional planning commissions in the State to access Economic Modeling Specialist International (EMSI) software.
+The EMSI software includes extensive industry, occupation, and workforce data, and is used in business and industry analysis and attraction.
 County and local economic development organizations and units of government can request SEWRPC staff to apply the software to conduct analyses.
-SEWRPC staff also worked with WEDC to organize training workshops on WEDC programs at the Commission offices in Fall 2012 and Spring 3013.